 Location: Fort Knox, KY

 The Cadet Basic Camp Course, conducted each summer at Fort Knox, Kentucky, is an accelerated and fast paced 28 Day training event.
 It focuses on critical military and leadership skills taught during the first two years of the Army ROTC Basic Course Instruction (Freshman and Sophomore classes).
 The Cadet Basic Course is based on a leadership development curriculum and situational training exercises that push cadets to their physical and mental limits, challenging them to discover their true leadership potential.
 When they finish, cadets are qualified to enroll in the Army ROTC Advanced Course (Junior and Senior classes).
+CDTs who have completed BCT or MSL 101 and 201 years consecutively do not have to attend basic camp.

 Location: Fort Knox, KY

 The ROTC Cadet Advanced Leader Course is the most important training event for an Army ROTC cadet.
 This summer training is usually conducted after the Junior Year of the ROTC curriculum and is considered the “Capstone Training Event” of the Leadership Development Program.
-The 33-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability, physical fitness and academic achievement.
+The 38-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability, physical fitness and academic achievement.
 The challenges are rigorous and demanding, both mentally and physically.
 The Cadet Advanced Leader Course tests intelligence, common sense, ingenuity and stamina.
 These challenges provide a new perspective on an individual’s ability to perform exacting tasks and to make difficult decisions in demanding situations.

 Basic Airborne School (BAS)